 The arrival of plastics a half century ago and the more recent boom in e-commerce have made the spice trade less friendly to the environment.
 Over the past year, we have thought carefully about how The Spice House can improve the spice buying experience and reduce our impact on the environment.
 Here is what we are doing.

 This may be the most significant spice innovation since ground pepper.
 The Flatpack is fresh spices with free shipping—always.
 Whether you buy one or 100, the Flatpack always ships for free.
-We launched the Flatpack last November.
+We launched the Flatpack in November of 2019.
 It was an instant success.
 Who doesn’t love free shipping?
 The Flatpack also looks good.
 But the real winner is the environment.

 An average spice order is six glass jars which is close to three pounds.
 Add the shipping box and the entire package weighs even more.
 Put those same six spices in Flatpacks and the total weight is a pound—including packing materials.
 Reduced weight lowers shipping cost, requires less fuel to move, and leaves less material to recycle at the end of the game.

 The Flatpack is not going to save the planet by itself, but it is one small step in the right direction.
 Think of the impact if all e-commerce retailers offered something like our Flatpack.

 Much as we love the Flatpack, there is no replacement for a glass spice jar.
 We love our glass jars, which now sport handsome labels in many colors.
 A metal cap stamped with our logo is crownlike atop the jar.